How to Protest Property Tax in Texas.

-Texas has high property taxes, partly due to the lack of state income tax.
-Homeowners can lower their taxes through exemptions or by protesting the assessed value of their property.
+Texas is known for its high property taxes, a byproduct of having no state income tax.
+However, you aren’t stuck with the bill the county sends you.
+Homeowners have a legal right to lower their tax burden through exemptions or by protesting the assessed value of their property.

 File a Notice of Protest